Classification of the d-representation-finite symmetric k-algebras of finite representation type: Introduction

 Any ($1$-)representation-finite block of a finite group algebra is stably equivalent to a symmetric Nakayama algebra.
 Thus, in particular, Theorem~\ref{nakayama} entails the classification of all $d$-representation-finite block algebras of finite representation type.
-On the other hand, Erdmann and Holm \cite{eh08} have show that the complexity of a $d$-representation-finite self-injective algebra is at most one.
-A consequence of this (see \cite[5.5]{eh08}) is that if $A$ is a $d$-representation-finite block algebra, then $d=3$, $\chr k = 2$, and the defect group of $A$ is generalised quaternion.
+On the other hand, Erdmann and Holm \cite{eh08} have shown that the complexity of a $d$-representation-finite self-injective algebra is at most one.
+A consequence of this (see \cite[5.3]{eh08}) is that if $A$ is a $d$-representation-finite block algebra of infinite representation type, then $d=3$, $\chr k = 2$ and the defect group of $A$ is generalised quaternion.
 A first example of a $3$-representation-finite block algebra of this type has recently been found by B\"ohmler and Marczinzik \cite{bm22}.

+We remark that every representation-finite self-injective algebra $A$ is \emph{periodic}, in the sense that it has a periodic minimal projective resolution as an $A$-$A$-bimodule \cite{dugas10}.
+For $d\ge2$, it is an open question whether $d$-representation-finiteness implies periodicity for self-injective algebras, related to the so-called \emph{periodicity conjecture}, introduced by Erdmann and Skowr\'onski in \cite{es15}.
+The relation between cluster tilting, periodicity and the fractional Calabi--Yau property is studied in \cite{cdim25,jm23,jm25}, and there is ongoing work towards a classification of all tame symmetric algebras of period four \cite{ehs24,es18,es19,es20,hss23}.